Care to travel the world, one plate at time? Visit Kamloops.

 In these self-care-obsessed times, this almost-mystical plant is well positioned to pivot from recreation to wellness ritual.

 With that new characterization comes light, airy, aspirational branding, a far cry from the cringy markers of the stoner culture of yesteryear.
-The pot smoker of 2019 reaches for a pretty handcrafted pipe made by a local ceramicist and a blend of indica and sativa (specifically designed for treating anxiety) displayed proudly on her countertop in a Scandinavian-modern stash jar.
+The pot smoker of these modern times reaches for a pretty handcrafted pipe made by a local ceramicist and a blend of indica and sativa (specifically designed for treating anxiety) displayed proudly on her countertop in a Scandinavian-modern stash jar.

 This introduction of thoughtfully designed accessories has certainly played a role in attracting female consumers.
 “Products can change people’s minds,” says Pride.
 “If it looks like something pretty you would have on your vanity, there’s an acceptance versus an immediate distaste.”